carl-wallace/pbyk/README.md

 # pbyk and pbyklib

-The [pbyk](./pbyk/README.md) utility provides a command line interface to enroll YubiKey devices with a Purebred instance.
-The [pbyklib](./pbyklib/README.md) library supports [pbyk](./pbyk/README.md) and provides an interface that should be suitable to implementation an enrollment utility that provides a graphical user interface (GUI),
+The [pbyk](./pbyk/README.md) utility and [pbyklib](./pbyklib/README.md) library provide a command line interface and optional GUI to enroll YubiKey devices with a Purebred instance.
+A copy of the user's guide is available [here](https://downloads.redhoundsoftware.com/pbyk-book/).